Quadratic fields, Artin-Schreier extensions, and Bell numbers: Abstract

 \section{Abstract}

-In this article, we prove a modulo $p$ congruence which connects the class number of the quadratic field $\mathbb{Q}(\sqrt{(-1)^{(p-1)/2}p})$ and the trace of a certain element generating the Artin-Schreier extension of the field $\mathbb{F}_{p}$ of $p$ elements.
+In this article, we prove a modulo $p$ congruence which connects the class number of the quadratic field $\Q(\sqrt{(-1)^{(p-1)/2}p})$ and the trace of a certain monomial in a root $\theta$ of the Artin-Schreier polynomial $\theta^{p}-\theta-1$ over the field $\F_{p}$ of $p$ elements.
 This formula has a flavor of Dirichlet's class number formula which connects the class number and the $L$-value.
-The proof of our formula is based on several formulae satisfied by the Bell number, where the latter object is a purely combinatorial number counting the partitions of a finite set.
-Among such formulae, we prove a generalization of the so called ``trace formula" which describes the special values of the Bell polynomials modulo $p$ by the trace mentioned above.
+The proof of our formula is based on several formulae satisfied by the Bell number, where the latter is defined as the number of partitions of $\{ 1, 2, ..., n \}$ and a purely combinatorial object.
+Among such formulae, we prove a generalization of the so called ``trace formula'' due to Barsky and Benzaghou which describes the special values of the Bell polynomials modulo $p$ by the trace mentioned above.